-The pain is caused by the build of crystals in the tiny little tubules of the kidney.
-Conventional treatments for renal stone are more on pain-control medications and the facilitation of the passage of the urine.
+The pain is caused by the buildup of crystals in the tiny little tubules of the kidney.
+Conventional treatments for renal stone are more on pain control medications and on the facilitation of the passage of the urine.
 Lithotripsy or the use of shock waves to break down the stones is also used but can be expensive.

-Beer, cruciferous vegetables (except kale and cauliflower), chocolate, fruits, soy, beans, beets and spinach are among the foods with the highest oxalate levels.
+Beer, cruciferous vegetables (except kale and cauliflower), chocolates, fruits, soy, beans, beets, and spinach are among the foods with the highest oxalate levels.

 If you’re taking anti-acids, you’re driving a lot of calcium into the body that it can’t deal with them thoroughly, so it’s going to get stuck in the soft tissues of the kidney.